Dark98/my-stars/README.md

 ## Assembly

 - [zaksabeast/DreamRadarCartRedirect](https://github.com/zaksabeast/DreamRadarCartRedirect) - A patch for dream radar redirecting nds cart reading/writing to a file on the SD

+## Batchfile

+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

 ## C